 • Headphone socket

-• CAM slot - For Freeview subscription services - such as Setanta Sports.
+• CAM slot - For Freeview subscription services.
 You need to buy a CAM (Conditional Access Module), which accepts a viewing card.

 If you're looking for TV connectors and cables, we recommend TV Cables